GracieteDev/recipe-django/README.md

 **AC1:** Users can add recipes to their favourites using a specific button.
 **AC2:** This functionality applies to both user and admin recipes.
 **AC3:** Favourite recipes are displayed on a dedicated page.
 **AC4:** Recipes have an indicator to show if they are a favourite. |

 **Epic: Admin**
+As An Admin:

-- As an Admin I can can create, edit and delete recipes (access a form to input new recipe details, including title, description, ingredients, and preparation steps).
+I can create, edit and delete recipes so that I can manage the site content **AC1:** Admin can access a form to input new recipe details, including title, description, ingredients, and preparation steps.

-- CREATE/ADD RECIPE
+- CREATE
 ![Admin User Story 1 Image](README_assets/images/Admin_stories/Admin_add_recipe.png)
 ![Admin User Story 3Image](README_assets/images/Admin_stories/Admin_recipe_added.png)